New Volunteer Training Thursday, January 9th from 6:30 pm to 8:00 pm at Unitarian Universalist Fellowship Bozeman

-For five years in a row, Family Promise has partnered with the Salvation Army to provide the Tools for School program, a school supply collection program in which community members can donate school supplies for kids who attend any Bozeman-area or Belgrade-area public school.
+For five years in a row, Family Promise has partnered with the Salvation Army and LOVE INC to provide the Tools for School program, a school supply collection program in which community members can donate school supplies for kids who attend any Bozeman-area or Belgrade-area public school.
 For many families in our community living paycheck-to-paycheck, school supplies can be a financial burden and can result in children going to school without the proper tools to learn and excel in education.
-The Salvation Army will hold a distribution carnival on August 18 from 11:30 am to 3:30 pm at 23 South Rouse Ave that includes free food, games, a waterslide, bounce castles, and more.
-The Salvation Army is in need of volunteers on Saturday, August 18 from 11:00 am to 4:00 pm.
+The Salvation Army will hold a distribution carnival on August 10 from 11:30 am to 2:00 pm at 23 South Rouse Ave that includes free food, games, bounce castles, and more.
+The Salvation Army is in need of volunteers on Saturday, August 10 from 10:30 am to 3:00 pm.
 Please Contact The Salvation Army at 406- 586-5813.

 Thanks to the businesses and congregations that are participating in Tools for School as designated supply drop-off points: